Information & communication at Ångström Laboratory

 - desired delivery date.

-Prints are made continuously and are often ready to be picked up the following working day.
+Prints are made continuously.
+Orders recieved on working days before 4 pm are usually ready to be picked up the following working day.
 If you want to print a number of different posters you need to mail your order at least seven working days in advance.
 During holiday periods, the delivery time may be longer.

 You will be notified by mail when the poster is ready.
 You can then pick it up from the AV room (room 10202).

 Please contact firstname.lastname@example.org if you have any questions.

 Uppsala University’s teleservice is part of University IT Services, which is responsible for the administrative element of telephony services.
 The division offers employees help with fixed and mobile service telephony.
 Additional information about telephony is available in the Employee Portal.